As Election Day approaches, we want everyone to be prepared and ready to cast their vote.

 Pennsylvania’s Department of State, along with Governor Wolf, required all counties to replace their former voting systems to require a paper ballot trail.

-Last year, Philadelphia unveiled its new voting system—the ExpressVoteXL—that allows voting to be more secure and accessible than ever before.
+In 2019, Philadelphia unveiled its new voting system—the ExpressVoteXL—that allows voting to be more secure and accessible than ever before.
 The new voting system allows for a voter-verifiable paper ballot that can be checked by the voter and then reviewed by election officials.
 This creates a clear paper trail of votes, ensuring accuracy.

 How do I use the new voting machine?